How does it work – practical info

 - There are no electric sockets to charge your phone inside the cold room, so be sure to charge your phone before going to bed.

 - If you’re changing between ice suites and warm accommodation, there are about 6-7 hours when you don’t have a room to withdraw to.
 We strongly recommend you to plan one or two excursions during this time as exploring nature and local culture is a substantial part of getting the full experience.
-Our lounge and shop are open from 10 am.

 - Ice is an organic material.
 We may carry out maintenance and repairs during open hours.